Is Programmatic Recruitment Advertising Recruiting’s Future?

 As the technology continues to expand into areas of recruiting and talent acquisition, existing applicant tracking systems and job ad distributors will be easily incorporated, making the process more streamlined.

-As with any emerging technology, improvements continually spring up, further driving the increase in proliferation, efficiency, and efficacy.
+As with any emerging technology, improvements are made continually, further driving the increase in proliferation, efficiency, and efficacy.

 By allowing for on the fly adjustments, recruiters will change the way they operate and how they recruit.